sebastianljunggren/symfony2-vagrant-sample/README.md

 Usage
 -----

 SSH into the machine with `vagrant ssh`.
-Then docroot is found in "/home/vagrant/symfony".
+The docroot is found in "/home/vagrant/symfony".
 When in the project folder symfony commands can be executed with `sf2` and composer commands with `composer`.